Wait Time: 16 minutes* | Open 24/7

 The symptoms of RSV in adults and children appear about a week after exposure to the virus.
 For most older adults and healthy children, the symptoms are usually mild and resolve without intervention.
 Some signs of RSV infection are a dry cough and runny nose, sore throat, sneezing, headaches, or a low-grade fever (below 100.4F)

 In infants and older adults, RSV can spread to the lower respiratory tract and cause bronchitis or pneumonia.
 RSV treatment in infants with severe infections must start immediately to prevent complications.
-At Express Emergency Room, Waco, TX, we have modern facilities and qualified doctors to provide the care and treatment such cases need.
+Emergency facilities can provide the care and treatment needed for severe RSV cases.

 RSV Associated Pneumonia